-On March 19, 2021, a small eruption started on the Reykjanes peninsula, in the Geldingadalir valley where nature is the only surroundings.
+On March 19, 2021, a small eruption started on the Reykjanes peninsula, by the mountain of Fagradalsfjall where nature is the only surroundings.

 Immediately people flocked to witness the creation of new land and see the magnificent lava flow coming from the earths core.
 Since then, the eruption has been growing and is now one of the most scenic and picturesque events in Icelandic history.

 It is not very often you can see such wonders for yourself, but now you have the opportunity to do so on this brand-new tour.